Pandaqi/Rode-Panda-Website/rode-panda/content/english/programming/videogame/carving pumpkins and dwarfing dumplings.md

 When you throw a knife against your opponents, their shape is cut in half.
 And if you become too small?
 You are out of the game.

 (In the end, I didn't want to waste such a cool system on _one_ simple objective, so I added many different minigames and arenas that explore this further.)

-Visit my blog to read a [devlog ("what I've learned")](https://pandaqi.com/blog/videogames/one-week-games/devlog-carving-pumpkins-and-dwarfing-dumplings) about this game.

 ## What's special?
 This game was made as part of a (self-imposed) "one week game" challenge.
 I do this to force myself to keep the project small and contained, and ensure I release something fun within a week.
 It's the fourth game made this way.